 Outcome measures for the academic year 2015-16 show that Gloucester House continues to support the educational and social and emotional development of children who attend.
 Due to changes in assessment systems at Gloucester House and nationally we do not have ‘like for like’ comparable data from the previous year for academic and behaviour attainment this year.

-However we do know that from low starting points (100% of children significantly underachieving in at least two areas and the vast majority of children significantly underachieving across the curriculum) the children made expected and above rates of progress.
-100% achieved rates of progress in line with nationally expected rates in reading; 91% in writing and 83% in maths.
+However we do know that from low starting points (100% of children significantly underachieving in at least two areas and the vast majority of children significantly underachieving across the curriculum) the children making expected and above rates of progress in English and mathematics are good.
+100% achieved rates of progress in line with nationally expected rates in one or the other and 76% made expected or above rates of progress in both.

 Some children achieve in reading, writing, communication and mathematics at rates of progress exceeding nationally expected rates.
-For example; out of 10 children for whom we have more than one reading assessment 100% have improved their reading age; 6 making very good progress (more progress than the amount of time with two significant improvements – one of 2 years 6 months in 9 months; one of 2 years in 9 months).
+For example; out of 11 children for whom we have more than one reading assessment 100% have improved their reading age; 6 making very good progress (more progress than the amount of time with two significant improvements – one of 2 years 6 months in 9 months; one of 2 years in 9 months; one of 3 years in 18 months).

-From our spelling age data; out of 10 children for whom we have more than one spelling assessment 100% have improved their spelling age.
-5 making progress at a faster rate than time in the setting; significant improvements one 4 years in 10 months; 1 4 years in 1 year; 1 2 years 3 months in 6 months.
+From our spelling age data; out of 11 children for whom we have more than one spelling assessment 100% have improved their spelling age.
+6 making progress at a faster rate than time in the setting; significant improvements one 4 years in 1year 4 months; 1 of 2 years 4 months in 15 months ; 1 of 2 years in 9 months.

 Exit Data: We had 5 leavers during this academic year.